-15.5 Shutting Down
+15.3 Shutting Down

-- 1) When tank filling is complete and tank valves are closed, the Nitrox System will automatically shut down at the pressure set on the pressure switch (3600 psi). - 2) Manually shut off the Membrane System by turning the Feed Air Regulator adjustment knob CCW to reduce pressure to minimum setting and then turn off the LP & HP compressors. - 3) The system will automatically drain all Filter, Compressor, and Volume Tank condensate.
+- 1) When the Storage Banks are finished filling and tank valves are closed, the Nitrox System will automatically shut down at the pressure set on the pressure switch (3600 psi). - 2) Manually shut off the Membrane System by turning the Feed Air Regulator adjustment knob CCW to reduce pressure to minimum setting and then turn off the LP & HP compressors. - 3) The system will automatically drain all Filter, Compressor, and Volume Tank condensate.